5.9 Occupational Safety and Health (OSH)

 (l) Observation of injury during visit to medical personnel

 b.
-More Serious Injuries Not Resulting in Student Separation
+More Serious Injuries Not Resulting in Student Separation, Designated as No Lost Time (NLT)

 1. This category includes injuries that result in medical treatment beyond first aid, and are serious enough to need a specialized referral but do not require a medical separation.